Michelle Halder

-Michelle Halder (born 25 July 1999) is a German racing driver currently competing in the AT2 class of the Nürburgring Langstrecken-Serie for Four Motors.
+Michelle Halder (born 25 July 1999) is a German racing driver competing in the AT2 class of the Nürburgring Langstrecken-Serie for Giti Tire Motorsport by WS Racing.

 Personal life

 Halder is the sister of fellow racing driver Mike Halder.

 Career

 Halder began karting in 2007, competing until 2014.
-In her karting career, Halder most notably won the 2011 Kart Trophy Weiss Blau in the Mini class and the 2013 ADAC Kart Bundesendlauf title in the KF3 class ahead of her step-up to single-seaters.
+In her karting career, she most notably won the 2011 Kart Trophy Weiss Blau in the Mini class and the 2013 ADAC Kart Bundesendlauf title in the KF3 class ahead of her step-up to single-seaters.

 In 2015, Halder made her single-seater debut in the ADAC Formula 4 Championship for Engstler Motorsport.
-In her first season in cars, Halder scored a best result of 20th twice on her way to 47th in points.
+In her first season in cars, she scored a best result of 20th twice on her way to 47th in points.
 Despite returning to the series and team for 2016, Halder only scored a best result of 23rd at the Red Bull Ring before leaving single-seaters at the end of the year.

 Following a season in the Spezial-Tourenwagen-Trophy (STT), in which she scored one overall podium, Halder joined the ADAC TCR Germany Touring Car Championship with her family-owned team Halder Motorsport.
 In the second round of the season at Most, Halder scored her maiden series podium by finishing second in race two but collected maximum points as race winner Petr Fulín was a guest driver.
 Halder then scored her second and final podium of the season in race two at Sachsenring by finishing second and taking the fastest lap, which helped her end the year ninth in points.